Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

 \subsubsection{Multi-particle Momentum Correlations}

-Multi-particle correlations, when compared to future experimental data and combined with primary observables such as elliptic flow, will help constrain $^{238}$U's deformation parameters and will allow for further analysis using various sets of deformation parameters~\cite{Jia_2022}.
+Multi-particle correlations, when compared to experimental data and combined with primary observables such as elliptic flow, can help constrain $^{238}$U's, $^{197}$Au's and other nuclei's deformation parameters and can allow for further analysis using various sets of deformation parameters~\cite{Jia_2022,starcollaboration2024imaging}.

-In the top panel of Fig.~\ref{fig:varskew}, we show the 2-particle $p_T$ correlator.
-We have included a mixed event curve to ensure that no underlying $p_T$ correlations exist - its position on the plot confirms this.
+In the top panels of Fig.~\ref{fig:varskew}, we show the 2-particle $p_T$ correlator compared to experimental data from STAR~\cite{starcollaboration2024imaging}.
+In both plots, we have included a mixed event curve to ensure that no underlying $p_T$ correlations exist - its position on the plot confirms this.
 A sizeable difference exists between our oversampled event average and SMASH sub-event average curves, which are diametrically opposed with respect to our mixed event curve.
-This indicates that the inclusion (or exclusion) or short-range correlations are a key determinant of the behaviour of this observable.
-Experimental data will be key in determining whether or not these short-range correlations play an important role in observed 2-particle correlations.
+This indicates that the inclusion (or exclusion) of short-range correlations are a key determinant of the behaviour of this observable across collision systems.
+Our SMASH sub-event average curves match available experimental data rather well, with the Prev $^{238}$U and Def $^{197}$Au configurations as best matches.
+This shows that, contrarily to other primary observables like the elliptic flow where oversampled averaging led to best results, the 2-particle $p_T$ correlator depends on taking the SMASH sub-event average in order to reproduce experimental data.
+This implies that short-range correlations play a large role in this experimental observable.
+It is also of interest that the strength of the correlations (or anti-correlations) differs between the two collision systems.
+This difference is mainly driven by deformity, as is evidenced by the fact that a clear ordering exists between our configurations, going from least deformed (Spher $^{197}$Au) to most deformed (Prev $^{238}$U).
+Indeed, the experimental U $\fluc{\delta p_T \delta p_T}$ curve increases between $0$ and $2\%$ centrality, while the Au curve does not.
+Because ultra-central collisions of deformed nuclei have a wider variety of geometrical configurations, correlations of dynamical $p_T$ fluctuations increase as well: the number of pairs of particles with $p_T$ considerably deviating from the centrality class $\fluc{p_T}$ swells thanks to the distinct groups (body-body and tip-tip) of collision geometries present in said centrality class.